basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 end
 ```

-You can also turn a set into a an array (or list, depending on the language):
+You can also turn a set into an array:

 ```ruby
 set.to_a